 Our daily lives are almost back to normal with a few exceptions.
 The mask, hand sanitising and temperature taking has become a routine embedded deep into our lives so much so that my daughter feels uncomfortable without wearing her mask.
 As little as she is (3 years old), I’m surprised that her mask can stay on the entire day without her touching her face at all.

 In reality, it is heartbreaking to me.
 That she is exposed to a procedure that is not normal but now that is integrated into her life, our lives.
 The only redemption is that she’s not alone.
-Millions of children are donning masks and face shields to save their own lives and their loved ones.
+Millions of children are donning masks, face shields and protective gears like Unigloves to save their own lives and their loved ones.
 As much as we explained (and keep explaining) to our young ones, I wonder how much they understand in their young minds.

 Without a vaccine, we will always be living with a little bit of fear in our hearts.